edenfrey/Discord-Random-Facts-Bot/README.md

-# Discord-Random-Facts-Bot
+# Discord-Random-Facts-Bot (v1.0.0)

 ### Created by Amir Adrian Amir Hamzah (2021)

+## Techonologies

+1. Node.js
+1. Heroku (Free Bot Hosting)

 ## Description

 My very first Discord bot project to test out my coding abilities in JavaScript.
 This is a Discord bot that sends a random fact fetched by API upon command.
 I do not have any intention to run this bot online for global and online usage, but the bot code is provided for everyone to run locally (the [setup guide](#setup-guide) is below) on their computers.

+### !UPDATE!

+I have decided to use Heroku to host the bot online (though its only active for 500 hours a month).
+Invite the bot by going to my [website](https://edenfrey.github.io/).

 ## Enviromental Variables

 ### BOT_TOKEN

 This is the token found in your Discord Application.
 Store it in a .env file to keep it a secret.
+If you are hosting it on the web (ex.
+Heroku), put it in the built-in environmental variables storage.

-## Setup Guide
+## Setup Guide (For local running)

-We are going to run this bot locally and for us to do so we need to go through a few hurdles (they're easy if you are a tech wiz).
+FORK THE ENTIRE REPO FIRST!
 If you run into an issue feel free to contact me by joining my [Discord](http://bit.ly/edenfreydiscord).

 ### Prerequisites